 - Commit to a skincare regimen to maintain an even skin tone.
 If you are not diligent in protecting your skin from the sun, the patches may return post-treatment.

-The great news is that you can lighten the patches with proper treatment and care.
-Melasma typically requires a few months to clear up, so it is advisable to follow the treatment religiously and be patient about the results.
+Melasma is a pigmentation issue, and can irritate the affected individual and make them self-conscious.
+The good news is that you may lighten the patches with appropriate treatment and care.
+However, melasma usually takes a few months to clear out, so it is important to stick to the treatment plan and be patient with the outcomes.

 Frequently Asked Questions